Koubek/nav-docker-examples/local_cside/README.md

 We will actually copy the content of the *RoleTailored Client* folder back into the host system.
 Then we will be able to open NAV from the locally provided *C/SIDE* and also sync schema of the tables correctly.

-You can ses the next overrides here in this example.
+You can see the next overrides here in this example.
 There are two standard files being overridden (in the folder `my`):
 - `AdditionalSetup.ps1` - This one executes `Export-ClientFolder` function defined in the following file.
 - `HelperFunctions.ps1` - You can see I add two new functions here. `Export-ClientFolder` copies the content of *RoleTailored Client* folder down to your *docker host*.
-It also `ClientUserSettings.config` file properly configured to be able run objects directly from *C/SIDE*.
+It also `ClientUserSettings.config` file properly configured to be able to run objects directly from *C/SIDE*.
 The second function called `New-FinSqlExeRunner` creates an executable that will be copied to the same folder.
 This new `_runfinsql.exe` file will let you run *C/SIDE* with all required parameters (you won\`t need to configure *C/SIDE* parameters like *server name*, *server instance*, *database name* etc.).

 ### Specific `docker run` parameters in the example are:

 - `-v $PSScriptRoot\my:c:\run\my ` - Required in this example.
 Specifies the definition of the Docker mount.
-In this way you activate the override mechanism.
-In our particular case this will active the code inside `AdditionalSetup.ps1`.
+In this way, you activate the override mechanism.

 - `-e Auth=Windows` - Required in this example.
 Was described in the previous examples.